Samsung-Blue/hackocrazy/README.md

     * In config.json fill in your db credentials like dbname,username and password and save it ofcourse.
 * Configure the email sending setup
 	* Copy the contents of the env.example.js file to a file named env.js and fill the email credentials needed for smtp connection
+* Go to routes folder and to the file verify.js.There at lines 58 and 123 change the mock aadhar api url to localhost:8000 where you run the mock aadhaar api application after cloning the other repo corresponding to that.
 * Go to the folder where you installed redis and run the command ./src/redis-server to keep the redis server running.
 * Now as the final step to run the node server write on your terminal the following command :
     ```
     $ npm start
     ```
 * If you have followed the steps correctly this will get your node server running on localhost : 3000.
 To view it go to your browser and type in http://localhost :3000.
-Also if you face any issues so far, google and stackoverflow will come to rescue :P

 ## Features and the workflow of the application